ParadigmCurrency/Paradigm/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

-A prefix will be generated that's suitable for plugging into Gupcoin's configure.
+A prefix will be generated that's suitable for plugging into Paradigm's configure.
 In the above example, a dir named x86_64-w64-mingw32 will be created.
-To use it for Gupcoin:
+To use it for Paradigm:

     ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32